joelparkerhenderson/maturity-models/examples/agile/agile-devops-maturity-model-by-hewlett-packard-enterprise-hpe/index.md

   * Lean and agile are part of the organizational culture.

-  * Continuous learning and optimization of the work processess.
+  * Continuous learning and optimization of the work processes.

 <h2><a name="teamwork">Teamwork</a></h2>